quiltdata/quilt/docs/examples/GitLike.md

 # Git-like operations for datasets and Jupyter notebooks

-`quilt3` provides a simple API for versioning large datasets and storing them in Amazon S3.
+`quilt3` provides a simple command-line for versioning large datasets and storing them in Amazon S3.
 There are only two commands you need to know:
 * `push` creates a new package revision in an S3 bucket that you designate
 * `install` downloads data from a remote package to disk